Creating a register

 The custodian and GDS will remove any lists that duplicate or contradict the information in the register.

-The lists the custodian found during the alpha phase will be unpublished and redirected to the register.
-The register will become the only source of this information available.
+They’ll be unpublished and redirected to the register.
+The register will become the only source of this data available.

-The custodian will continue to update the register as and when the information changes.
+The custodian will continue to update the register as and when the data within it changes.
 They’ll also make sure they continue to meet the operational and technical standards.